Get up-to-date information and astronomical news on our Facebook page

 About John Glenn

 John Glenn was a decorated Military Pilot, a US Senator, and, most famously, the first American astronaut to orbit the Earth.

 John Glenn was born in 1921 in Cambridge, Ohio and was raised in the small town of New Concord, home of Muskingum University where he attended college.
 He enlisted in the U.S. Army Air Corps soon after the US entered World War II.
 He was a highly decorated pilot in the U.S. Marine Corps during the Korean War, as well, and few over 90 missions.

 After the war, he became a test pilot and developed a reputation as an outstanding aviator.
 On July 16, 1957, in a mission dubbed “Project Bullet”, Glenn set the nation’s transcontinental flight speed record.
 It was this experience that the newly formed National Aeronautics and Space Administration cited when choosing him as one of the Mercury 7, the first American Astronauts.
 During the Korean War, Glenn would fly combat missions with Red Sox great Ted Williams.

-On February 20, 1962, Glenn was launched into space atop an early Atlas rocket, a vehicle that had experienced several catastrophic failures prior to this mission, and orbited the earth three times during a mission that lasted 4 hours and 55 minutes.
+On February 20, 1962, Glenn was launched into space atop a Mercury Atlas rocket, a vehicle that had experienced several catastrophic failures prior to this mission, and orbited the earth three times during a mission that lasted 4 hours and 55 minutes.
 Towards the end of the flight, a failure in the automatic-control system of his Mercury Capsule, Friendship 7, required him to take the controls and fly manually.
 This was the first time this had been done.
 The landing was successful, and Glenn returned a national hero.
 On March 1, 1962, Glenn was welcomed home by millions at a ticker tape parade in his honor in New York City.